Kings’ School Al Barsha, Al Barsha 3 – The Review

 The RSA approach depends on very high caliber teachers, but, successfully implemented, resolves a fundamental weakness of the English National Curriculum over its International Baccalaureate counterpart.
 In many ways, notwithstanding Kings’ outstanding facility provision, the approach should be seen as a major plus in prospective parents calculation of the benefits of the school for their child(ren).

-Following our visit we note a number of significant development in the evolution of Sixth Form Provision at Kings due to open in September 2017.
+Following our visit we note a number of significant developments in the evolution of Sixth Form Provision at Kings’ School Al Barsha which, as above, will open in September 2017.
 Kings’ students have been consulted on several aspects of the Sixth Form and have elected to wear business dress rather than a uniform.
 The logo and colours have been adjusted for use for the Sixth Form too with the aim of further developing a sense of Sixth Form identity.
 Facilities themselves are located within the main school block rather than being sited separately and a number are in development a dedicated Sixth Form Common Room and kitchen area.

 Academically all Sixth form students will now complete the UK Extended Project Qualification (EPQ) which is broadly equivalent to half an A’ Level.
 The qualification requires independent research and development, generally in an area of study or practical application in which each child is personally invested and inspired.
 We like this qualification– it is one that should find resonance with all children and acts very much as a bridge between A Level and graduate study – as well as enabling those students who are more vocationally or practically skilled to develop these talents in ways that the more purely academic and exam based A Level cannot.
 The EPQ is a one element of a raft of activities and programmes designed to build broader skills within the critical Sixth Form period.
 These also include the Duke of Edinburgh (DoE) Gold award and a focus on building capacity in young enterprise through industry links and work experience.

-On a final note, Kings’ schools have offered dedicated scholarship programme since August 2016.
-Highly selective, the programme offers six children a 50 percent discount on school fees at Kings for a two year duration each.
+On a final note, Kings’ schools have offered a dedicated scholarship programme since August 2016.

 This provision of scholarships, something we and our sister site whichschooladvisor have long campaigned for, further strengthens what is already a ground-breaking, genuinely outstanding level of investment in, and delivery of, tier 1 education in Dubai.